Managing virtual teams

 Leading remotely: Make the most of your distributed workforce

-This 2019 MIT SMR blog by Whitney Johnson highlights the challenges – and benefits – of leading remote teams.
-It provides pointers to the needs of putting in place structures/processes to address a number of challenging areas – communication, project management, talent development, and IT support and services.
+This 2019 MIT Sloan Management Review article by Whitney Johnson highlights both the challenges and benefits of leading remote teams.
+It points to the need for structures and processes that support communication, project management, talent development, and IT support.

 Remote work and distributed teams.